 Housekeeping to Avoid Slips, Trips and Falls

 Many slips, trips and falls are a result of poor housekeeping practices.
-Discuss housekeeping techniques such as keeping floors clean and dry, putting trash in a designated receptacle and removing damaged pallets from service.
+Discuss housekeeping techniques such as keeping floors clean and dry, avoiding the placement of low-lying objects on the floor, putting trash in a designated receptacle and removing damaged pallets from service.